Summer Community Baking

-Charlotte Tilbury and her passionate voice is in my head, “Dare to Dream it, Dare to Believe it, Dare to Do it.”
-This is an exact example of what the founder of the Snowflake School has been following as well as all those amazing women, volunteering in the community centres that I had a chance to work with so far.
+Charlotte Tilbury's passionate voice is in my head, “Dare to Dream it, Dare to Believe it, Dare to Do it.”
+This is an exact example of what the founder of the Snowflake School has been following as well as all those amazing volunteers - mainly women- in the community centres that I had a chance to work with so far.

 A sense of belonging, collaboration and co-creation, daring to change, meaningful and conscious choices, became the major reasons that I would create my communities around.
 This way of thinking so far has opened opportunities to be part of different communities beyond my geographical location and my cultural background, which I am grateful for.